 So long as Brookfield holds the Special Voting Share and so long as it and/or its affiliates hold an aggregate of 10% of the Restricted Voting Shares then outstanding (on a diluted basis), Brookfield is entitled to appoint up to two-fifths of the Directors of the Company.
 Currently there are two Designated Directors who have been appointed by Brookfield.
-Mr. Spencer Enright is the Chairman of the Company and the CEO of the Manager.
-Mr. Joe Freedman is a corporate director and was previously Senior Vice Chairman, Private Equity at Brookfield Asset Management.
+Mr. Spencer Enright is the CEO of Bridgemarq.
+Mr. Joe Freedman is a corporate director.